-Importing an obscene writing for the purpose of public distribution, contrary to section 157(1)(b) of the Penal Code (2006 Revision)
+Importing an obscene writing for the purpose of public distribution, contrary to section 157(1)(b) of the Penal Code (2013 Revision)

-E.M., on the imported obscene writing, day of , at , for the purpose of distribu of which are published with th

-21.

-STATI EMENT OF OFFENCE

-A.B., undischar Bankruptcy Lav obtaining credit, contrary to on); section 173 of the

-C.D., counselling g and procurir ng the same offence

-PARTIC CULARS OF OFFENCES

-A.B., on the day of , at , being an
+E.M., on the imported obscene writing, the , at for the purpose of distribut hich are published with the STATEME ENT OF OFFENCE A.B., undischarge Bankruptcy Law ining credit, contrary to section 173 of the C.D., counselling and procuring th e same offence PARTICULA ARS OF OFFENCES undischarged banl • , at dit to the extent of one hu . that he was an undischar C.D., at the same time and place of did aid, abet, counsel and d procure A B., to commit the said offence.